Celebrating 10 Years of Magic Moments at woom

 - The company will be kicking off its anniversary celebrations at Cycling World in Düsseldorf

-- A woom ORIGINAL special edition will be revealed for the first time at the event in Düsseldorf
+- A woom ORIGINAL special edition and a new version of the woom OFF and woom OFF AIR mountain bikes will be revealed for the first time at the event in Düsseldorf

 - There's plenty more to look forward to in this anniversary year, including the woom birthday party and special design exhibition at the Museum of Applied Arts (MAK) in Vienna

 Düsseldorf/Klosterneuburg, 10 March 2023: woom is celebrating its ten years in business by launching a woom ORIGINAL special edition.
 The birthday bike – and its smart paintwork – will be revealed for the first time at the international bike show Cycling World in Düsseldorf.
-The manufacturer of bikes for children and teenagers has plenty more in store for 2023, including a special exhibition and birthday party at the acclaimed Museum of Applied Arts in Vienna.
+The manufacturer of bikes for children and teenagers has plenty more in store for 2023, including a new version of the woom OFF and woom OFF AIR mountain bikes and a special exhibition and birthday party at the acclaimed Museum of Applied Arts in Vienna.
 True to the woom values, the slogan for all the anniversary celebrations is '10 Years of Magic Moments'.